Elizabeth II: Early reign

-Acceleration of decolonisation
+Political reforms and crises

 The 1960s and 1970s saw an acceleration in the decolonisation of Africa and the Caribbean.
 More than 20 countries gained independence from Britain as part of a planned transition to self-government.
-In 1965, however, the Rhodesian prime minister, Ian Smith, in opposition to moves towards majority rule, unilaterally declared independence while expressing "loyalty and devotion" to Elizabeth, declaring her "Queen of Rhodesia".
+In 1965, however, the Rhodesian prime minister, Ian Smith, in opposition to moves towards majority rule, unilaterally declared independence while expressing "loyalty and devotion" to Elizabeth.
 Although Elizabeth formally dismissed him, and the international community applied sanctions against Rhodesia, his regime survived for over a decade.
 As Britain's ties to its former empire weakened, the British government sought entry to the European Community, a goal it achieved in 1973.

+In 1966, the Queen was criticised for waiting eight days before visiting the village of Aberfan, where a mining disaster killed 116 children and 28 adults.
+Martin Charteris said that the delay, made on his advice, was a mistake that she later regretted.

 Elizabeth toured Yugoslavia in October 1972, becoming the first British monarch to visit a communist country.
 She was received at the airport by President Josip Broz Tito, and a crowd of thousands greeted her in Belgrade.

-In February 1974, the British prime minister, Edward Heath, advised Elizabeth to call a general election in the middle of her tour of the Austronesian Pacific Rim, requiring her to fly back to Britain.
+In February 1974, British prime minister Edward Heath advised Elizabeth to call a general election in the middle of her tour of the Austronesian Pacific Rim, requiring her to fly back to Britain.
 The election resulted in a hung parliament; Heath's Conservatives were not the largest party but could stay in office if they formed a coalition with the Liberals.
-When discussions on forming a coalition foundered, Heath resigned as prime minister, and Elizabeth asked the Leader of the Opposition, Labour's Harold Wilson, to form a government.
+When discussions on forming a coalition foundered, Heath resigned, and Elizabeth asked the Leader of the Opposition, Labour's Harold Wilson, to form a government.

 A year later, at the height of the 1975 Australian constitutional crisis, the Australian prime minister, Gough Whitlam, was dismissed from his post by Governor-General Sir John Kerr, after the Opposition-controlled Senate rejected Whitlam's budget proposals.
 As Whitlam had a majority in the House of Representatives, Speaker Gordon Scholes appealed to Elizabeth to reverse Kerr's decision.
-She declined, saying she would not interfere in decisions reserved by the Constitution of Australia for the Governor-General.
+She declined, saying she would not interfere in decisions reserved by the Constitution of Australia for the governor-general.
 The crisis fuelled Australian republicanism.